I have spent my ENTIRE teaching career trying to convince young people that Shakespeare is relevant.

-As a teacher of South Asian origin, I’ve finally realised (better late than never), that the biggest load of colonial BS is making me think that a defining factor of intelligence is the necessity of Shakespeare in my multicultural classroom.
-It isn’t.
+As a teacher of South Asian origin, I’ve finally realised (better late than never), that a defining factor of intelligence is not the necessity of Shakespeare in my multicultural, diverse classroom.

 And, before any teacher or curriculum advisor says this is all a bit ‘far fetched’, understand this: that’s how many students in the classroom feel.
 This is what’s going through their heads when they walk into yet another English lesson and stare at random words in an overused playbook.

 Imagine the anxiety of knowing Shakespeare is a compulsory part of your qualification when you struggle to read.
 You’re dyslexic.
 English is your second language.
 You struggle to focus on words in general, let alone ones that are no longer in a dictionary.
-It’s an absolute joke.
+It makes little sense now.

 Teachers, you will one day be able to teach books and literature on your terms – literature that actually makes a necessary difference to the lives of your students.
 Literature that come close to setting their souls on fire…yes, it exists.
 Like Marcus Rashford’s story.
 Like George Floyd’s story.
 And they will be as present and as compulsory as Macbeth is now.